Struggle and Resistance in the Far North – Chapters

 This included neo-nazis protesting against the rights of transgender people and capitalists opening new coal mines, despite the dire consequences for humanity.

 With the decline of the of the Communist Party, it was parties such as Socialist Alliance and the Queensland Greens that took up positions in the vanguard of the struggle for the human rights of oppressed people.

 The struggle for respect, equality and human dignity may never be completely won.
 As a result, the fights with Conservatives for the soul of humanity will continue.
 So it has become clear what characterises our fight for a better world, ‘Struggle and Resistance’.

-Subsequently, After returning home, Rob completed a BA in History and Politics and a Law Degree.
-After that he worked at JCU from 2000 to 2007.
+Rob subsequently completed a BA in History and Politics and a Law Degree.
+He also worked at James Cook University from 2000 to 2007.

 Rob campaigned successfully for election to Cairns Regional Council in 2008.
 Consequently he completed two terms and then won election to the Queensland Parliament in 2015.
 As a result of his subsequent electoral defeat, Rob returned to Council, winning Division 2 in March 2020.

 The stage was then set of the final chapter of Struggle and Resistance in the Far North.
-Not all stories have a happy ending, but Rob is happy.
-“I would not change anything, except maybe diving head first off of a boat on the 1st of December 1991” he laughed.
-Rob remains happily married to Jenny and they have one child, Kate.
+However, not all stories have a happy ending.

 Jenny’s sudden death in July 2022 shook Rob’s world.
 His grief, difficulties with his own health and a lawsuit from former LGAQ CEO Greg Hallam all led to Rob’s decision not to seek re-election as the Councillor for Division 2.